Leo-Corporation/Passliss/README.md

 **Top Features of Passliss Web:**

-1. **Quick generation:** You can generate a password when loading the page or by clicking a button.
+1. **AI password generation:** You can use Artificial Intelligence to create unique, strong and secure passwords from a prompt.

 2. **Recommended features:** You can explore different features that are displayed as cards, with an icon, a title, and a short description.